chelsea-12/chelseaexamples/h2-threatmodeling.md

 - within your diagram you should specify who controls what, and when you do this you can circle certain parts of the diagram with a trust boundary to more easily define the areas that are controlled by different people
 - when things exit a trust boundary, they are most at risk of threat
 - this article explains STRIDE in more detail than the previous article:
-- Spoofing is pretending to be something or someone you are not
-- Tampering is modifying something you are not supposed to modify
-- Repudiation is claiming you did not do something (whether you did it or not)
-- Denial of service is when you stop a system from providing it's service
-- Information disclosure is releasing information that people do not want released
-- Elevation of privilege is a user being able to do things they should not be allowed to
+- Spoofing is pretending to be something or someone you are not.
+Tampering is modifying something you are not supposed to modify.
+Repudiation is claiming you did not do something (whether you did it or not).
+Denial of service is when you stop a system from providing it's service.
+Information disclosure is releasing information that people do not want released.
+Elevation of privilege is a user being able to do things they should not be allowed to.
 - Using this whilst going through your diagram can help you to spot more threats
 - If you're not sure where to start when identifying threats, start with external entities.
 It is important to never ignore a potential threat and to focus on the feasible threats (it's easy to come up with large hypothetical scenarios, but how feasible are they to happen?)
 - Once you've figured out your threats, you can look at them in more detail and figure out what you are going to do
 - you can mitigate the threat (make it harder for people to take advantage of), eliminate the threat, transfer the threat (let someone more capable handle it), or accept the risk
 - the chapter then goes into specific detail about how to deal with potential threats identified using STRIDE.
-I will highly only one of each:
+I will highlight only one of each:
 - Spoofing a person: ensure each person has a unique username and way to authenticate themselves when loggin in
 - Tampering with a file: use digital signatures or a keyed MAC
 - Mitigating repudiation: ensure you keep security logs of everything